Working with service communications API in Microsoft Graph

 The service communications API provides service health and message center posts pertaining to the Microsoft cloud services subscribed by your tenant.
 You can get current and historical health data of a Microsoft service (for example, the Exchange Online service is down).
 You can check the service health to determine if an issue is tracked and a resolution is in progress before calling support or spending time troubleshooting.
 Message center posts let you keep track of upcoming changes, including new features, updates, and other important announcements (for example, Exchange Online is getting a new feature).

-For more information about access tokens, app registration, and delegated and application permissions, see Authentication and authorization basics.
+For more information on access tokens, app registration, and delegated and application permissions, see Authentication and authorization basics.

 Access service communications API on behalf of signed-in user